 Interestingly at that time, I was contacted by Mike Burgett, a recognized figure in the Atlanta entrepreneurial community.
 I had developed a great relationship with Mike over the years and we had kept in touch.
 He was looking for someone to lead the day-to-day operations of CIO Partners.
 It was an interesting opportunity as I did not have a great deal of experience in retained search, but I was willing to take on the challenge and learn.
-In 2015, I began a partnership with Mike, and here we are in 2020, where I continue to lead CIO Partners and have been recently entrusted to grow another one of our companies, Talentric.
+In 2015, I began a partnership with Mike, and here we are, where I continue to lead CIO Partners and have been recently entrusted to grow another one of our companies, Talentric.

 Describe the difference in business models between CIO Partners and Talentric.